ibenbouzid/SkypeforBusiness_lab_V3/README.md

 - **VM-SFB-ADFS01**: Active Directory Federation Services server used for SSO with Azure Active Directory
 - **VM-SFB-RP01**: Reverse Proxy to publish Federation service and Skype URLs.
 It also plays the role of **PSTN Gateway** leveraging **Freeswitch** an open-source telephony platform and **X-lite** to simulate PSTN calls
 - **VM-SFB-EDGE01**: Skype For Business EDGE Server for remote connectivity, Hybrid and Federation purpose.
 - **Azure DNS Zone**: A Public DNS zone wich includes ADFS and Skype records.
 You still need to own or buy a domain, check post deployment guidlines.
-To use Azure DNS, you must post deployment redirect your DNS registrar to Azure NS.
-Check here for more details : https://docs.microsoft.com/en-us/azure/dns/dns-domain-delegation

 ## How to Deploy
 This Azure template will deploy and configure automatically a complete Skype for Business 2015 setup in a minimum of #3hr30min, a kind of onprem virtual lab, mainly for training and test purpose.